 Explore the idea of selling your house to pay for assisted living.
 Seniorly can help you understand the pros and cons of this method of payment.

 There is a wide range of options available, ranging from individual carriage homes and luxury condominiums to apartments of various sizes.
+What family members really want to know is what services these homes provide.
 The common thread is the availability of help with Activities of Daily Living (ADL) for all residents.
 This can include help with daily hygiene, going to the toilet, dressing and grooming, assistance with eating, moving about, and transportation.

 Assisted living can give seniors who may need some assistance the help they need while preserving their independence.
 It also ensures continued social interaction, reduced chores, and the security of 24-hour, professional assistance.
 The combination of privacy with support is an excellent option for seniors who can no longer maintain ADLs without some help.